Ballylough House, home of Ballylough Living History Trust

 Welcome to Ballylough Living History, based just outside Bushmills, Co.
 Antrim

-In 2009 a small archaeology dig was carried out by a team from Queen's and Coleraine University.
-They discovered a Rath and, more incredible, a lost castle, UNDERNEATH the existing MacQuillan ruins.
-It is possible that this castle is one of the Savage castles, built about 1275.
+In 2009 a small archaeological dig was carried out by teams from University of Ulster, Coleraine and Queen's University, Belfast.
+During this, they discovered a Rath and, more incredibly, a lost castle underneath the existing MacQuillan ruins that can be seen on site.
+It is possible that this castle is one of the Savage castles, built around 1275.

-In 1789 the Rev Anthony Traill bought the Ballylough & Ballintoy houses and lands from the Stewart family, who had been in situ as land agents for the MacDonnells.
-Several changes were made to the house and lands at that time.
-Ballintoy was sold along with most of the land over the years.
+In 1789 the Rev Anthony Traill bought the Ballylough & Ballintoy houses and lands from the Stewart family who had been in situ as land agents for the MacDonnells.
+Several changes were subsequently made to the estates at this time with Ballintoy being sold as well as most of the land over the ensuing years.

-In an effort to tell the story of the site and the people who lived and worked here through the centuries, we have embarked on a journey of research and restoration.
-It is our hope that over the forthcoming years we shall discover many answers to the questions, and be able to renovate and protect the buildings, flora and fauna on site.
+We are on a mission to tell the story of the site and the people who lived and worked here through the centuries and so, have embarked on a journey of research and restoration.
+It is our hope that over the forthcoming years we shall discover many answers and be able to preserve and protect the buildings, flora and fauna on site.